 If you plan on visiting Orlando during Thanksgiving week, Christmas week, or New Year’s Eve week, expect large crowds, traffic, and long wait times.
-To see the holiday decorations and shows while avoiding the worst crowds, visit Orlando during the first week of January.
+Visit Orlando during the first week of January to see the holiday decorations and shows while avoiding the worst crowds.
 The theme parks, restaurants, and town centers typically don’t take down their decorations until a week into January.

 👉 Read Next: Best Time to Visit Tampa

-Whether you plan to visit in spring, my recommended season, or another time of year, there are always periods for better prices, fewer crowds, and great weather.
+Whether you plan to visit in spring, which is the best time to visit Orlando or another time of year, there are always periods for better prices, fewer crowds, and great weather.
 Now that you’ve narrowed down when to visit, figure out Where to Stay in Orlando.

 Have fun deciding when to visit Orlando!